Worker Adjustment and Retraining Notification Act of 1988: State and local laws

 The New York State Worker Adjustment and Retraining Notification (WARN) Act requires businesses to give early warning of closing and layoffs.
 The law is stricter on employers when compared to the federal WARN Act.
 It applies to companies with 50 or more employees (unlike 100 for the federal law) where either 25 (50 for the federal law) or more workers are affected, if that number makes up at least 33% of the workers on that site.
-NY WARN Act requires a 90-day notice from the employer, unlike the federal Act that requires a 60-day notice.
+NY WARN Act requires a 90-day notice from the employer, unlike the federal act, which requires a 60-day notice.

 History

-The WARN Act was passed by a Democratic controlled Congress with sufficient Republican support and abstention to achieve the 66% super-majority required to overcome President Ronald Reagan's refusal to sign the Bill.
+The WARN Act was passed by a Democratic controlled Congress with sufficient Republican support and abstention to achieve the 66% super-majority required to overcome President Ronald Reagan's refusal to sign the bill.
 The WARN Act became law in August 1988 and took effect in 1989.

 In light of sequestration set to take effect after January 2, 2013, the Obama Administration issued guidance saying "it is neither necessary nor appropriate for Federal contractors to provide WARN Act notice to employees 60 days in advance of the potential sequestration because of uncertainty about whether sequestration will occur."